Discover

 Why it matters

 A broad disallow rule can hide pages from search.
-A compromised sitemap can invite crawlers to spam URLs.
+A changed sitemap can invite crawlers to unexpected URLs.
 An external sitemap declaration can send attention to a host you do not control.

 Can tell compliant crawlers not to index the whole site.